dbt-labs/hub.getdbt.com/README.md

 ### In directory bundling

-To keep your keeps in a repo vendor folder, use the `--install-dir` flag with the gem install commands above but do so _before_ the `--` (this is critical).
+To install gems to the project repo (as opposed to your system-user-level gem folder), use the `--install-dir` flag with the gem install commands above.
+However, place this flag and corresponding directory path argument _before_ the `--` (this is critical).